Indonesia: Preventing the looming Dairi Prima Mineral mine disaster

 Subscribe to our mailing list to stay up to date with this and other cases.

-We have also helped the communities to engage independent technical experts, including world-renowned seismic risk expert Richard Meehan and expert on lead-zinc mine environmental issues Steve Emerman, to assess the project’s risks and the developer’s proposed mitigation measures.
+We also helped the communities to engage independent technical experts, including world-renowned seismic risk expert Richard Meehan and expert on lead-zinc mine environmental issues Steve Emerman, to assess the project’s risks and the developer’s proposed mitigation measures.
 Sub-titled video presentations from community representatives, NGOs and technical experts discussing their findings are available here.

-The complainants argued that the Indigenous communities downstream of the mine have not been adequately consulted about the project, much less provided their free, prior and informed consent, consistent with IFC Performance Standard 7.
+The complainants argued that the Indigenous communities downstream of the mine have not been adequately consulted about the project, much less provided their free, prior, and informed consent, consistent with IFC Performance Standard 7.
 They also expressed their concerns about the environmental and social risks of the project, including the high risk of a catastrophic tailings dam failure.

 The concession area contains approximately 5% of the world’s zinc reserves.
 The project dates from 1998, when Dairi Prima Mineral received permission from the Indonesian government to explore for metals in a 27,420-hectare area.
 The project is expected to cost $453 million.
 Mining is anticipated to begin 42 months after all of the finance and insurance is secured.
 According to a 2019 draft Environmental Impact Assessment Addendum, the mine life will be 10 years.